 Other Issues With LSD

 Although LSD isn’t considered an addictive drug, people may still wind up using it frequently to chase after the mental experiences it provides.
-When people have a good experience with an LSD trip, they report positive feelings and a sense that their mind has expanded.
+When people have a good experience with an LSD trip, they report positive feelings and a sense that their minds have expanded.
 However, the outcome of a trip isn’t reliable, and it may become a nightmare.

 A bad trip can produce nightmarish visual effects and powerful negative emotions.
 The panic and confusion can become intense, and some users continue to suffer flashbacks from a bad trip after the drug has worn off.
 The changes in mood and perception may interact in unpredictable ways with existing psychological problems.